 704319004 | Inheres in |

-The 704319004 | Inheres in | attribute specifies what kind of entity is the bearer of the feature specified by the 704318007 | Property type | attribute, i.e. that the feature is inherent in this kind of entity.
+The 704319004 | Inheres in | attribute specifies what kind of entity is the bearer of the feature specified by the 370130000 | Property (attribute) | attribute, i.e. that the feature is inherent in this kind of entity.
 In the example in Figure 6, a body weight observable, the property type of mass inheres in, is inherent in, or is born by, the entire body of the human being under observation.

 For process observables, for the main agent participant of the process the Process agent attribute is used instead.